trapperjoe/TPL5111-Raspberry-Pico-W/README.md

 Now, with the above mentioned battery pack a Pico consuming 50mA on average will run a maximum of 48 hours continously until the battery is completely flat.
 If we can extend the battery life by a factor of 20, then the Pico can run for 960 hours with the same battery pack.
 This corresponds to 40 days.

-Fortunately with a TPL5111 module we can basically ignore the power, which is consumed during idle times.
+Fortunately enough with a TPL5111 module we can practically ignore the power, which is consumed during idle times, as it is extremely low!
 Then we can experiment with different on/off times and see what fits best for our purpose.
 The  TPL5111 can handle idle times between one second and two hours.
-This is a limitation, but should be anough for many practical applications.
+This is a limitation, but should still be sufficient for many useful applications.

+There is also a little push button on the TPL5111.
+If pressed it will finish the sleep period and immediately start the microcontroller.
+This is very useful for developing and tests, because you certainly do not want to wait until the idle period is over, while testing.